Managing Hazardous Waste

 • Caution/Warning

-Check with your local household hazardous waste program if you are unsure if a product is a household hazardous waste when disposed—DO NOT just put it in the trash, pour it down the drain, or abandon it elsewhere.
+Check with your local HHW program if you do not know if a product is a household hazardous waste.
+DO NOT put it in the trash, pour it down the drain, or abandon it elsewhere.

-For more information on household hazardous waste and your local program(s), contact your local Household Hazardous Waste Facility (HHWF).
+For more information on your local HHW program(s), contact your local HHW facility.

 Many cities and counties have developed programs to collect, recycle, or properly dispose of household hazardous waste.
 They may also collect hazardous waste generated by small businesses that are exempt from regular hazardous waste management requirements.